Last month, Cathay Pacific received its first Airbus A350-1000 – a bigger and better version of its smaller sister aircraft, the A350-900.

 Inside, some differences will be noticeable to passengers.
 The additional fuselage length is at the front of the aircraft, which means that the Business Class cabin is now integrated between the two forward sets of doors rather than split by them.
 In the Economy Class cabins there are new seats from a new supplier.

-The -1000, too, comes with three cabin classes, so those routes that require a First Class cabin will continue to be served by four-class 777s, until these are replaced by the new Boeing 777-9 from the early 2020s.
+The Airbus A350-1000, too, comes with three cabin classes, so those routes that require a First Class cabin will continue to be served by four-class 777s, until these are replaced by the new Boeing 777-9 from the early 2020s.

-The -1000 will add capacity to some of the ‘longer and thinner’ routes that the -900 has pioneered, such as the new European destinations.
-The -1000 will also be used on new routes such as Washington DC, which launches in September.
+It will add capacity to some of the ‘longer and thinner’ routes that the -900 has pioneered, such as the new European destinations.

-‘The -1000 is there to give better operating economics on those routes where we’re currently operating Boeing 777s,’ says Paul Barwell, head of fleet and passenger scheduling at Cathay Pacific.
+‘The Airbus A350-1000 is there to give better operating economics on those routes where we’re currently operating Boeing 777s,’ says Paul Barwell, head of fleet and passenger scheduling at Cathay Pacific.
 ‘Over time, it will start replacing 777s on some long-haul routes.’

 The -1000 is a different aircraft ‘type’, and although it shares many of the characteristics of its smaller sister aircraft, the planning, ordering, specifying, inspecting and certification processes were just as detailed as they were for the -900.
 Cathay Pacific will be the first airline to operate the -1000 into and out of Hong Kong.